cloudflare/Stout/README.md

 - Can be used by multiple developers simultaneously without locking or a danger of inconsistent state
 - Properly handles caching headers
 - Supports deploying multiple projects to various subdirectories of the same site without conflicts

-### It doesn't yet:
+- Compresses files for faster delivery

-- Support rolling back files that aren't HTML, JS or CSS (images, videos, etc.)
+### Limitations

-- Support custom cache configurations
+- Stout doesn't currently support rolling back files that aren't HTML, JS or CSS (images, videos, etc.).
+See the Versioning section for more information.
-- All-or-nothing consistency is only guarenteed on a per-html-file basis, not for the entire deploy
+- All-or-nothing consistency is only guarenteed on a per-html-file basis, not for the entire deploy.
+See the Consistency section for more information.

 ## Getting Started